 September is here once again, and that means it’s time to get your car in gear for the new school year.
-Whether you’re a parent who is on drop-off and/or pick-up duty, or a student who drives yourself to high school or college, you know how important it is to have reliable transportation.
+Whether you’re a parent who is on drop-off and/or pick-up duty or a student who drives yourself to high school or college, you know how important it is to have reliable transportation.
 In fact, a capable car is basically mandatory in order to make it a successful school year, because that’s how you get to class safely and on-time before the first bell rings.

 Furthermore, considering that the weather begins to turn colder in many states around this time of year, taking care of your car should be a top priority anyway.
-Staying on top of routine auto maintenance can of course help keep your car running smoother, looking better, and living longer, in addition to potentially preventing pricey repairs.
+Staying on top of routine auto maintenance can, of course, help keep your car running smoother, looking better, and living longer, in addition to potentially preventing pricey repairs.
 Therefore, it is highly recommended that you address the following ten areas of your vehicle before heading back to school!

 Replace Your Windshield Wipers

 Though this may not seem to be a major concern, driving with deteriorated wiper blades can be kind of dangerous.
 The extreme summer heat combined with the lack of rain can make rubber wiper blades dry out, crack, and fall apart.
 This essentially makes them ineffective when the autumn rains finally do fall, so now is a good time to check them out and determine if new ones are necessary.
-That way you’ll be able to see clearly in the next torrential downpour or snowstorm even.
+That way you’ll be able to see clearly in the next torrential downpour or snowstorm.

 Check ALL Your Tires